 Steps to Make Sure You’re Banking Sustainably

 Socially responsible banks will use your money to finance ethical and sustainable projects such as solar farms or small business loans, as opposed to fossil fuels.
-They recognise that their business choices impact the planet heavily and they take steps to reduce funding for projects that are bad for the environment.
+They recognize that their business choices impact the planet heavily, and they take steps to reduce funding for projects that are bad for the environment.

 If you want to go green and switch to a more socially responsible bank, here are some simple steps you can take.